sohail-aspose/ParseAndTranslateMarkdownFiles/content/Conholdate.Total/2022-01-05-crop-and-resize-jpeg-images-using-csharp/index.md

 ## Get a Free License

-Please try the API without evaluation limitations by requesting&nbsp;[a free temporary license][22].
+Please try the API without evaluation limitations by requesting [a free temporary license][22].

 ## Conclusion